TurBLiMP: A Turkish Benchmark of Linguistic Minimal Pairs: Results

 Island Effects, Determiners, and Ellipsis also happen to be some of the phenomena with the lowest mean rating difference in acceptability judgments collected from native speakers as seen in Figure \ref{fig:acceptability_base}.
 We should note that participants preserved a clear acceptability contrast with these phenomena as well.
 In the case of Ellipsis, considerably low model performances are not consistent with the collected judgments.
 Though Ellipsis and Scrambling both manipulate word order, models handle Scrambling well.
 Thus, Ellipsis scores cannot be attributed to general order-manipulation difficulty.

 We see that the monolingual models BERTurk and cosmosGPT tend to outperform their multilingual counterparts.
 Their performance is comparable to the best multilingual models EuroLLM and \mbox{Gemma 3 12B}.
 BERTurk is the only model that shows a strong cross-phenomenon correlation with human acceptability ratings, as illustrated in Figure \ref{fig:berturkcorr}.
 This is worth noting given that BERTurk is the only masked language model that we have tested.
 None of the other models had a statistically significant correlation in either direction.
+While the reported correlations are based on sequence log probabilities, we also experimented with using Syntactic Log-Odds Ratio (SLOR) \citep{pauls-klein-2012-large} scores to rule out the possibility that poor correlations were an artifact of the chosen metric.
+As an acceptability measure, SLOR normalizes sequence probabilities by controlling for sentence length and word frequency.
+SLOR-based correlations are provided in Appendix \ref{sec:slor}.

 Multilingual models generally show better performance with increasing model sizes, but exceptions exist.
 Gemma 3 4B outperforms Gemma 2 8B, and EuroLLM 9B slightly surpasses Gemma 3 12B.
 The superior performance of EuroLLM 9B over the same-sized Gemma 2 9B may stem from better distribution of training data across languages.